PARTICIPANTS NEEDED FOR

 Call the Aging Family Project University of Miami

-Have an Alzheimer’s disease diagnosis, mild cognitive impairment, or think you may have Alzheimer’s disease?
+Have increasing forgetfulness or difficulty thinking, or concerned you may have Alzheimer’s disease?

 Current available medications help manage symptoms but do not slow the course of Alzheimer’s disease.
 Through ongoing clinical research, doctors evaluate study drugs that may control symptoms and, may possibly help with disease management.

-We are evaluating the effectiveness and safety of an oral study drug that may help slow the progression of mild to moderate Alzheimer’s Disease.
+We are evaluating the effectiveness and safety of an oral study drug that may help slow or stop the progression of Alzheimer’s Disease.

 To be considered for study participation, you must: